whythawk/data-wrangling-and-validation/README.md

 _Project_:

 Using the machine-readable spreadsheet created in Lesson 1, develop a JSON schema, and validate the data using this schema on [CSV Lint](https://csvlint.io/).
-Then import [Frictionless Data](https://github.com/frictionlessdata/tableschema-py) and perform the same task in Python.
+Then import [whyqd](https://whyqd.readthedocs.io/) and perform the same task in Python.

 ## Lesson 3: Anonymising personal data prior to publication